jaktk/SolidProps/README.md

 ## Cloning and installing the package

-Clone the remote repository to local with: `git clone https://github.com/JakubTk/SolidProps`

-From inside the repository call `python setup.py install`.
+After cloning the repository, call `python setup.py install`.

 To remove the repository run: `pip uninstall SolidProps` and delete the local repository from your system.